What is a resident assistant?

 Receiving a referral does not automatically mean a student is in violation of the Code of Conduct.
 Rather. there is potentially a violation that occurred.
 Each student referred will have an individual conduct conference with a professional staff member to discuss the situation and potential violation.
 Students who are referred for student conduct are encouraged to check their Penn State email for further information regarding their meeting.

-More information on the student conduct process can be found on the Penn State Office of Student Conduct site.
+More information on the student conduct process can be found on the Penn State Office of Student Accountability and Conflict Response site.